 After all, you can’t start prioritizing tasks if you don’t know what they are.
 Start with the big SEO tasks such as link removal, internal linking, content removal and publishing and design.
 Once you have your big tasks out of the way, focus on smaller SEO tasks such as A/B testing certain headlines and optimizing your videos and images.

-It helps to have each department and marketing employee create a list of all the small SEO tasks that need to be done.
+It helps to hire an SEO agency and have each department and marketing employee create a list of all the small SEO tasks that need to be done.
 While this might seem like a lot of work or a waste of time for everyone, you will be surprised at how many different tasks people come up with when brainstorming.
 You may have duplicates, but chances are each person will have something unique to contribute to your list.
 This ensures that you don’t miss a beat and you can get it done right the first time.

 Tip: If you do use Google Docs, simply give each person or department temporary access to the document.
 They can then go in and add their tasks while seeing what others have added, which will cut down on duplicates.

 2. Split up your tasks into three groups: High, Medium or Low impact.

 I learned this trick from companies like Moz and SERPninja.
 This step helps you break up how you want to prioritize.
 While it’s tempting to take your list and simply start trying to put things in order, this can lead to errors.
 The less data you have to work with, the better chance you have at accuracy, and categorizing all of the tasks is a great way to make this happen.

 However, once you have everything sectioned off into these three categories (or more if you prefer), you’re not done.
 You have a few other issues to consider aside from just the impact they have on your website.